This chapter provides techniques for evaluating and quantifying an organization's maturity in enterprise architecture.

-Capability Maturity Models (CMMs) address this problem by providing an effective and proven method for an organization to gradually gain control over and improve its change processes.
+Capability Maturity Models (CMMs) address this problem by providing an effective and proven method for an organization to gradually gain control over and improve its IT-related development processes.
 Such models provide the following benefits:

-- They organize the various practices into levels, each level representing an increased ability to control and manage the development environment
+The various practices are typically organized into five levels, each level representing an increased ability to control and manage the development environment.

-An evaluation of the organization's practices against the model - called an "assessment" - determines the level at which the organization currently stands.
-It indicates the organization's ability to execute in the area concerned, and the practices on which the organization needs to focus in order to see the greatest improvement and the highest return on investment.
-The benefits of CMMs to effectively direct effort are well documented.
+An evaluation of the organization's practices against the model - called an assessment - determines the level at which the organization currently stands.
+It indicates the organization's maturity in the area concerned, and the practices on which the organization needs to focus in order to see the greatest improvement and the highest return on investment.

-The increasing interest in applying these techniques to other fields has resulted in a series of template tools which assess:
+The increasing interest in applying these techniques to the IT architecture and enterprise architecture fields has resulted in a series of template tools which assess:

-The main issues addressed by these models include:
+The main issues addressed by US and UK Government use of these models include:

 They involve use of a multiplicity of models, and focus in particular on measuring business benefits and return on investment.

-A closely related topic is the Architecture Skills Framework (see 46.
-Architecture Skills Framework), which can be used to plan the target skills and capabilities required by an organization to successfully develop and utilize Enterprise Architecture, and to determine the training and development needs of individuals.
+A closely related topic is that of the Architecture Skills Framework (see Architecture Skills Framework), which can be used to plan the target skills and capabilities required by an organization to successfully deliver an enterprise architecture, and to determine the training and development needs of individuals.

-As an example of the trend towards increased interest in applying CMM techniques to Enterprise Architecture, all US Federal agencies are now expected to provide maturity models and ratings as part of their IT investment management and audit requirements.
+As an example of the trend towards increased interest in applying capability maturity model techniques to IT architecture, all US federal agencies are now expected to provide maturity models and ratings as part of their IT investment management and audit requirements.

-In particular, the US Department of Commerce (DoC) has developed an Architecture Capability Maturity Model (ACMM) to aid in conducting internal assessments.
-The ACMM provides a framework that represents the key components of a productive Enterprise Architecture process.
-The goal is to enhance the overall odds for success of Enterprise Architecture by identifying weak areas and providing a defined evolutionary path to improving the overall architecture process.
+In particular, the US Department of Commerce (DoC) has developed an IT Architecture Capability Maturity Model (ACMM) 2 to aid in conducting internal assessments.
+The ACMM provides a framework that represents the key components of a productive IT architecture process.
+The goal is to enhance the overall odds for success of IT architecture by identifying weak areas and providing a defined evolutionary path to improving the overall architecture process.

 The ACMM comprises three sections: